Pre-money valuation vs Post-money valuation – Understanding the difference

 Investor B471,689$6.36$3 million

 Whenever the company raises capital, it drops the percentage of ownership of the founders.
 This drop-in ownership is called dilution.
 For the dilution to have a lower impact on the owners, they need to participate in the funding rounds.
-One thing to keep in mind is that there are times that owners’ key concerns is the dilution of ownership and pre-money valuation.
+One thing to keep in mind is that there are times that owners’ key concerns are the dilution of ownership and pre-money valuation.
 But there are cases where just owning 15% of a big tech company is more profitable to an investor when compared to owning 25% of a small tech company.
 This is because founders can’t build a tech company that big without investors.

 Interested in issuing & managing shares?